binfalse/binfalse.de/_posts/2018-06-24-duckduckgo-for-your-blog.md

 ## Outsource the task

 Lucky us, there are already other guys doing the search stuff pretty convincingly.
-So it would be plausible to not reinvent the wheel, but instead make use of their services.
+So it's just plausible to not reinvent the wheel, but instead make use of their services.
 There are a number of search engines, e.g.
 [Baidu](https://www.baidu.com/),
 [Bing](https://www.bing.com/),